Child slavery: Modern day

 Although the abolition of slavery in much of the world has greatly reduced child slavery, the problem lives on, especially in developing countries.
 According to the Anti-Slavery Society, "Although there is no longer any state which legally recognizes, or which will enforce, a claim by a person to a right of property over another, the abolition of slavery does not mean that it ceased to exist.
 There are millions of people throughout the world—mainly children—in conditions of virtual to slavery."
 It further notes that slavery, particularly child slavery, was on the rise in 2003.
-It points out that there are countless others in other forms of servitude (such as peonage, bonded labor and servile concubinage) which are not slavery in the narrow legal sense.
-Critics claim they are stretching the definition and practice of slavery beyond its original meaning and are actually referring to forms of unfree labour other than slavery.
+It points out that there are countless others in other forms of servitude (such as peonage, bonded labor, and servile concubinage) that are not slavery in the narrow legal sense.
+Critics claim they are stretching the definition and practice of slavery beyond its original meaning and are actually referring to forms of unfree labor other than slavery.
 In 1990, reports of slavery came out of Bahr al Ghazal, a Dinka region in southern Sudan.
 In 1995, Dinka mothers spoke about their abducted children.
 Roughly 20,000 slaves were reported in Sudan in 1999.
 "The handmade woolen carpet industry is extremely labor-intensive and one of the largest export earners for India, Pakistan, Nepal and Morocco."
-During the past 20 years, about 200,000 and 300,000 children are involved, most of them in the carpet belt of Uttar Pradesh in central India.
+During the past 20 years, about 200,000 and 300,000 children have been involved, most of them in the carpet belt of Uttar Pradesh in central India.
 Many children in Asia are kidnapped or trapped in servitude, where they work in factories and workshops for no pay and receive constant beatings.
 Slaves have reappeared following the old slave trade routes in West Africa.
 "The children are kidnapped or purchased for $20–$70 each in poorer states, such as Benin and Togo, and sold into slavery in sex dens or as unpaid domestic servants for $350.00 each in wealthier oil-rich states, such as Nigeria and Gabon."